nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User inputs the command to to find an applicant by name.
+1. User inputs the command to find an applicant by name.
 2. Staff-Snap displays the list of all applicants that match the search.

    Use case ends.